THE 2026 COMPETITION

 Why will it work? - They will be looking to see if you have considered success factors but also potential roadblocks concerning the viability and commerciality of the idea.
 Include assumptions or citations where you can to back up your thinking.
 Try to avoid exaggerations and green washing.

 How scalable is it? - Another important consideration is the scalability of the idea.
-This can either be the size the idea itself can become or the behavioral change it influencers on others to adapt or change.
-It doesn’t need to be the next unicorn - it could be a pressure brand disrupting and influencing change in much bigger companies.
+This can either be the size the idea itself can become or the behavioural change it influences on others to adapt or change.
+It doesn’t need to be the next unicorn - but one that genuinely drives change.

 Perfect your pitch - Finally, judges will be looking for well thought through and delivered pitches.
-If you are selected as one of the 16 finalists you will need to prepare your pitch stall.
+If you are selected as one of the Restaurant Award 6 finalists or the Main Award 16 finalists you will need to prepare your pitch.
 Any form of media can be used to bring your idea to life and engaging with the judges will be important.
-All finalists on the day will be asked to present a 1 minute elevator power pitch to the audience from the stage - we'll prepare a single intro slide behind you.
+All Main Award finalists on the day will be asked to present a 1 minute elevator power pitch to the audience from the stage - we'll prepare a single intro slide behind you.
 We'll guide you in the run up to the event.

 Think DRAGON’S DEN meets TEDX TALKS meets MODEL UN!